Kaiido/path2D-inspection/README.md

 ## Credits

 We want to thank Vitaly Puzrin and all the contributors of https://github.com/fontello/svgpath for their awesome SVG path data parser.
 We also thank the authors of https://github.com/icons8/svg-path-bounding-box who saved us a few hours of work.
+And a big thanks to the authors of https://github.com/rveciana/svg-path-properties that we use to measure the path lengths.